emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

 First use the ``update`` command to fetch package information for all new tools and SDK versions.
 Then use ``install <tool/sdk name>`` to install a new version: ::

+	# Fetch the latest registry of available tools.
+	emsdk update

-	emsdk update			// Fetch the latest registry of available tools. emsdk install <tool/sdk name> 	// Download and install the specified new version.
+	# Download and install the specified new version.
+	emsdk install <tool/sdk name>

 How do I change the currently active SDK version?